psypdt/tech-placements-19-20/README 19.33.42.md

 ## Runable

 Inside the src folder there is a .jar that can be run.
 Download the .jar file, move it into a directory that can be accessed via the command line.
-Run the .jar using the command ```java -jar jarFile.jar ```
+Run the .jar using the command ```java -jar jarFile.jar ``` on a UNIX or LINUX shell (Works the same way on MacOS).

 ## Java Version
-Built with: `Java 10.0.2`
+Built on: `Java 10.0.2`

-Testing: `JUnit4`
+Testing dependency: `JUnit4`

 IDE: `IntelliJ, July 24th 2018, 2018.2 Build`

+JAR: The .jar was compiled on a `Macbook running High Sierra 10.13.6`

 ## Approaching the problem